 Journal Clerk: Responsible for maintaining the official record of the proceedings of each session of the House or Senate.
 Maintains an accurate and complete record of each day’s business while maintaining a consistent format and terminology.Page Supervisor: Responsible for the hiring, training, and supervision of all House or Senate pages.
 Also provides assistance and backup to the Sergeant-at-Arms.

 Reading Clerk: Responsible for reading bill titles and vote tallies to the House or Senate, operating the sound system, coordinating amendments, and other duties in support of legislators and legislative staff.

 Secretary to Chief Clerk: Provides administrative support to the Chief Clerk’s Office.
 Duties include copying, categorizing, filing, distribution and transmittal of official House actions; coordinating special events and meetings; writing and editing newsletters and other publications; serving as receptionist for the Chief Clerk’s Office and Representatives;

 Secretary to Secretary of the Senate: Provides administrative support to the Secretary of the Senate’s Office.
 Duties include copying, categorizing, filing, distribution and transmittal of official Senate actions; coordinating special events and meetings; writing and editing newsletters and other publications; serving as receptionist for the Secretary of the Senate’s Office and Senators; and providing backup to committee secretaries as necessary.

-Safety/Facilities Aide: Responsible for ensuring the safety of legislators, staff, and public; public relations; responding to incidents that threaten safety; reception; and supply and refreshment services.
+Sgt at Arms staff: Responsible for ensuring the safety of legislators, staff, and public; public relations; responding to incidents that threaten safety; reception; and supply and refreshment services.

 Supply Clerk: Responsible for monitoring supply inventories, ordering supplies, and processing paperwork to account for and pay bills.